zero-to-mastery/start-here-guidelines/README.md

 Guidelines on how this open source community works :)

-Read below to see how you can join an existing project or create your own.
+Read below to see how you can join an existing project or create your own.!

 ## One rule of this community: